-Champagne Houses have kept a watchful eye on English Sparkling Wine ever since it started making waves a few years back.
+Since it started making waves a few years back, Champagne Houses have kept a watchful eye on English Sparkling Wine.
 What began as rumour became fact when they bought land in Britain for sparkling wine production.
 Two Champagne Houses well-known for this are Vranken-Pommery Monopole* and Taittinger.
-Meanwhile, English Sparkling wine is now fulfilling it’s potential, producing world-class sparkling wines rivalling Champagne in quality.
-Thanks to a smart joint venture, Vranken-Pommery Monopole became the first Champagne House to release an English Sparkling Wine with Louis Pommery England.
+Meanwhile, English Sparkling wine is now fulfilling its potential, producing world-class sparkling wines rivalling Champagne in quality.
+Thanks to an intelligent joint venture, Vranken-Pommery Monopole became the first Champagne House to release an English Sparkling Wine with Louis Pommery England.

-New vineyards take a long time to come on-stream; they need 3-4 years before the first harvest.
-Then there’s at least another couple of years to make sparkling wine, longer still if you want to include reserve wines from previous years.
+New vineyards take a long time to come on stream; they need 3-4 years before the first harvest.
+Then there are at least another couple of years to make sparkling wine, longer still if you want to include reserve wines from previous years.
 For example, Taittinger began planting Domaine Evremond in Kent in 2019, with their first harvest due in 2023.
 Expect the first harvest from Pommery’s Pinglestone vineyard in 2021, with the first bottles out in 2024.

 The Joint Venture

-Vranken-Pommery Monopole announced its joint-venture partnership with Hampshire producers Hattingley Valley in 2014, so creating Louis Pommery England.
-Hattingley Valley had released their first wine in 2013, and now have a stellar reputation in English Sparkling Wine production.
-To date, they’ve won nearly 100 awards and export to sixteen countries.
+Vranken-Pommery Monopole announced its joint-venture partnership with Hampshire producers Hattingley Valley in 2014, creating Louis Pommery England.
+Hattingley Valley had released its first wine in 2013 and now has a stellar reputation in English Sparkling Wine production.
+They’ve won nearly 100 awards and exported to sixteen countries to date.
 They are also founder members of the Sustainable WineGB initiative.

 In 2014 Pommery acquired a 40-hectare vineyard site called Pinglestone, near Alresford in Hampshire, now planted with Chardonnay, Pinot Noir, and Pinot Meunier.
-The solar-powered Hattingley Valley winery is close by, enabling the use of their winery capacity.
+They use the solar-powered Hattingley Valley winery nearby.

 The Louis Pommery England branding is, rightly, kept separate from Champagne Vranken-Pommery Monopole.

 Pommery oversees the creation of Louis Pommery England.
-It’s different stylistically, both from the Pommery Champagnes (their Cuvée Louise is a wondrous wine) and those from Hattingley Valley.
+It’s different stylistically, whether from the Pommery Champagnes (their Cuvée Louise is a superb wine) or those from Hattingley Valley.
 So this isn’t a rebadged wine.
-Instead, it’s created by Pommery from English grapes according to their specification.
+Instead, Pommery creates it from English grapes according to their specification.

 As already mentioned, their Pinglestone vineyard isn’t yet ready, so the grapes for Louis Pommery England were sourced from producers in Hampshire, Essex, and Sussex.